Manila

 When we asked people about industries and career opportunities in Manila, they reponded:

 "Call centres are the booming business.
-Manufacturing, usually for the local market, is significant," wrote one member in Manila.
+Manufacturing, usually for the local market, is significant," explained one expat living in Manila, Philippines.

 What is life like in Manila?